 - First, create a new test with a request component that requires basic authentication.
 For examples, check the Sauce Labs REST API endpoints for ideas.

-- Select to the + Add Request Headers section below the request component.
+- Select Add Child Component below the request component.

 - Select Basic Authentication from the list.

 password, then select Confirm.

 - Once the Authorization Header appears, click Save Changes.

 - Hold down the Ctrl key, highlight the code in the UI and Save Snippet.

 - Give the snippet a name and Save Snippet.

 Consider a scenario where this login will be required for all the endpoints we have to test.
 It makes sense for this call to be stored in the Vault.